linz/topo-workflows/workflows/imagery/README.md

 **copy-option:** `--no-clobber`

-# Standardising-publish
+# Standardising-publish-import

 **For command line use only**

+This Workflow is intended for bulk imagery transfers which do not require Visual QA before publication.

 This workflow carries out the steps in the [Standardising](#Standardising) workflow, followed by the steps in the [Publish-copy](#Publish-copy) workflow.
-This is intended for bulk imagery transfers which do not require Visual QA before publication.
+Then, optionally, the [Basemaps-Imagery-Import](../basemaps/README.md#imagery-import) process can be triggered by uncommenting the relevant sections of the Workflow file and supplying the appropriate extra parameters.

 ## Workflow Input Parameters

-### Mandatory Parameters - must be specified on the command line
+### Standardising-Publish Mandatory Parameters - must be specified on the command line

 | Parameter      | Type | Default | Description                                                                                                                                 |
 | -------------- | ---- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------- |